Argentine Air Force: World War II and immediate post-war

-Cold War Period
+Cold War period

 The Revolución Libertadora (1955)

-The Argentine Air Force came into active operation for the first time on June 16, 1955 during the bombing of the Plaza de Mayo in Buenos Aires.
-Government loyalist Gloster Meteors fought rebel planes and attempted a failed assassination of the President in a coup d'état.
-The plan failed, and the rebels bombed the city and the House of Government).
+The Argentine Air Force came into active operation for the first time on June 16, 1955, during the bombing of the Plaza de Mayo in Buenos Aires.
+Government loyalist Gloster Meteors fought rebel planes that attempted a failed assassination of the President as part of a coup d'état.
+The plan failed, and the rebels bombed the city and the House of Government.
 In the following September coup, the Air Force supported Perón's government by initiating combat operations and transporting troops and arms with a meager five aircraft defecting to the other side.
 After the Revolución Libertadora succeeded and the coup took place, previously mentioned manufacturing operations ceased and most foreign workers left the country, including engineer Kurt Tank who went to work in India.
-Despite claims that the Argentine Air Force "baptisme by fire" took place during the Malvinas War (1982), this was actually the first time it entered combat.
+Despite claims that the Argentine Air Force "baptism by fire" took place during the Malvinas War (1982), this was actually the first time it entered combat.

-Antarctic Support
+Antarctic support

-During 1952, the Air Force started supplying the Antarctic scientific bases using ski-equipped Douglas C-47s.
-Previously, President Juan Perón had created the Antarctic Task Forces (FATA, Fuerzas de Tareas Antárticas) to fulfill this purpose.
-In 1970, the Air Force began operating C-130 Hercules aircraft into Antarctica.
-The Fokker F-28 Fellowship presidential aircraft is reported to be the first jet to have landed there, in 1973.
-Since the 1970s, DHC-6 Twin Otters have also been deployed, with the Air Force launching Operation Transantar on October 1973.
-This resulted in the first trans-Antarctic three-continent flight in history when a Hercules C-130 flew between Río Gallegos; Marambio Base; Christchurch, New Zealand and Canberra, Australia.
+In 1952, the Argentine Air Force began supplying the country's Antarctic scientific bases using ski-equipped Douglas C-47 aircraft.
+This mission had previously been entrusted to the Antarctic Task Forces (Fuerzas de Tareas Antárticas, FATA), established by President Juan Domingo Perón.

+In 1970, the Air Force incorporated the C-130 Hercules into Antarctic operations.
+Notably, the presidential aircraft—a Fokker F-28 Fellowship—is reported to have been the first jet to land in Antarctica, in 1973.

+Since the 1970s, DHC-6 Twin Otter aircraft have also been deployed for Antarctic missions.
+In October 1973, the Air Force launched Operation Transantar, which included the first trans-Antarctic and three-continent flight in history.
+A C-130 Hercules flew a route connecting Río Gallegos, Base Marambio, Christchurch (New Zealand), and Canberra (Australia).